ezeoleaf/awesome-golang-repositories/README.md

 [smhi-api-client](https://github.com/strangnet/smhi-api-client): A client library for accessing the SMHI API:s
 [homework8](https://github.com/UofSC-Fall-2022-Math-587-001/homework8): A bit about distribution of primes and Pollard's p-1 test
 [clamav-facade](https://github.com/ron96G/clamav-facade): Small go application which acts as (1) a command line client to access CLAMAV and (2) a proxy to access CLAMAV using a REST-API
 [flamingo-commerce](https://github.com/i-love-flamingo/flamingo-commerce): Flexible E-Commerce Framework on top of Flamingo.
 Used to build E-Commerce "Portals" and connect it with the help of individual Adapters to other services.
+[svgo](https://github.com/ajstarks/svgo): Go Language Library for SVG generation